MayurGPatel/TwitterAnalysis/README.md

 FOR USE:
-run main.py and enter a file for your tweets, and a file for your keywords. sentiment_analysis.py is where all of the happiness scores are computed
+run main.py and enter a file for your tweets, and a file for your keywords. sentiment_analysis.py is where all of the happiness scores are computed.